CalRecycle Contractor Publications Guide

 3. Allie Goudy Allie_Goudy@ccmail.wiu.edu, “Continuing Education and Paraprofessionals,” Nov.
 3, 1998, office communication (April 23, 1999).
 [Date in parentheses refers to date of access.]

 Do not use alternative styles that may be more appropriate for scientific journals or other specialized audiences.
-Some people without scholarly backgrounds will probably be reading your document, and they may need to look up sources quickly.
+Some people without scholarly backgrounds will probably be reading your document and may need to look up sources quickly.

 Legal Citations